jonicui/YitangCui_MDDI_2022-23/README.md

-# Mugu 2054
+# mugu 2054
-Mushroom Cultivation with Coffee Ground Waste
+#food localization
+cultivate mushroom with coffee ground waste.
 This project aims to teach local citizens how to grow mushrooms with coffee ground waste, which can help reduce greenhouse gas emissions.

 ## Table of Contents